-A. Beginning in January, students who qualify for a scholarship will be notified.
-Applicants admitted after January and who may qualify for an award are notified usually within three weeks of their admission.
+A. Beginning in January, first-students who qualify for a scholarship will be notified.
+Notification for transfer students begins in April of each year.

 Q: Will you accept updated SAT or ACT score for a first-year merit scholarship consideration?

-A: Yes, but only scores from exams that were taken before January 1 of your senior year will be considered.
+A: Yes, but only scores from exams taken before January 1 of your senior year will be considered.